-The maximum assessment for Zone 5 is subject to an annual adjustment, in which the maximum assessment is increased by the percentage change in the U.S. Department of Labor, Bureau of Labor Statistics Consumer Price Index for all Urban Consumers (CPI-U): San Francisco-Oakland-San Jose for February of each fiscal year.
+The maximum assessment for Zone 5 is subject to an annual adjustment, in which the maximum assessment is increased by the percentage change in the U.S. Department of Labor, Bureau of Labor Statistics (BLS) Consumer Price Index for all Urban Consumers (CPI-U): San Francisco-Oakland-Hayward for February of each fiscal year.
+In January 2018, BLS introduced a new geographic area sample for the CPI.
+As part of the new sample, the index for this area was renamed from San Francisco-Oakland-San Jose to San Francisco-Oakland-Hayward.
+The metropolitan area is comprised of Alameda, Contra Costa, Marin, San Francisco, San Mateo Counties in the State of California.
+This CPI will be used going forward.

-The percentage increase that will be applied to the maximum assessment for Fiscal Year 2016/17 is 3.02% over the prior fiscal year assessment.
+The percentage increase that will be applied to the maximum assessment for Fiscal Year 2019/20 is 3.52% over the prior fiscal year assessment.